Sean Taylor: 2003 season

-Taylor produced an historic season during his final year at Miami that culminated with a plethora of honors and awards.
+Taylor produced a historic season during his final year at Miami that culminated with a plethora of honors and awards.
 He was named a unanimous first-team All-American, the Big East Conference Defensive Player of the Year and a finalist for the Jim Thorpe Award, given to the nation's best defensive back.
 He led the Big East Conference and ranked first nationally in interceptions with 10, tying the record for interceptions in a season with former Hurricanes standout Bennie Blades.
 Taylor also finished first in total tackles with 77 (57 solo).
 He intercepted two passes in Miami's impressive 28–14 win over Pittsburgh, playing a key role as the Hurricanes limited All-American receiver Larry Fitzgerald to just three receptions for 26 yards.
 He returned interceptions for an average of 18.4 yards, including a 67-yard touchdown return at Boston College, a 50-yard scoring runback at Florida State and a 44-yard scoring runback against Rutgers University.
 His three touchdown returns of interceptions is a Miami single-season record.

-Taylor also competed in track & field as a senior for the Hurricanes.
-He placed 4th in the 100-meter at the Gatorade Invitational in Coral Gables, Florida with a time of 10.77 seconds, behind teammates Terrell Walden, Roscoe Parrish and Travarous Bain.
+Taylor also competed in track and field as a senior for the Hurricanes.
+He placed 4th in the 100-meter at the Gatorade Invitational in Coral Gables, Florida, with a time of 10.77 seconds, behind teammates Terrell Walden, Roscoe Parrish and Travarous Bain.
 His best efforts for the season came at the Big East Outdoor T&F Championships in Storrs, Connecticut, where he ran personal-bests of 10.74 seconds in the 100-meter dash and 21.60 seconds in the 200-meter dash.
 He also participated as a member of the 4x100 relay.